stcorp/harp/doc/python.rst

    :param str options: Ingestion module specific options; should be specified as
                        a semi-colon separated string of key=value pairs; only used if a file is not in HARP format.
+   :param str reduce_operations: Actions to apply after each append; should be specified as a
+                       semi-colon separated string of operations;
+                       these operations will only be applied if the filename argument is a file pattern or a list of filenames/patterns;
+                       this advanced option allows for memory efficient application of time reduction operations (such as bin()) that would normally be provided as part of post_operations.
    :param str post_operations: Actions to apply after the list of products is merged;
                        should be specified as a semi-colon separated string of operations;
                        these operations will only be applied if the filename argument is